Skip to content

 Priceless: Hope for Young Christians Struggling With Low Self-Esteem

 I promise to be completely honest with you in this post.
-That’s not any different from any of my other posts since I strive to always be completely honest.
-But in this post, that honesty will be painful, because I often struggle with low self-esteem, shaky self-confidence, and a diminished sense of worth.
-It has changed forms over the years, but the habit has always been there.
+I strive to always be completely honest in my writing, but this time, that honesty will be painful.
+Because I have struggled with low self-esteem, shaky self-confidence, and a diminished sense of worth.
+It has changed forms over the years, but the habit is one I will always have to fight.

 Struggling With Low Self-Esteem: A Persistent Problem